 The third reason why getting a MMJ card may prove beneficial is the money saved.
 Depending upon the state and jurisdiction, those with a valid medical marijuana card may be exempt from sales tax.
 In some places, this could be a saving of a few percent, in others up to 10-15%.
 This could prove to be significant savings.
 Speaking of savings, how much of your health could be potentially saved by using cannabis instead of highly addictive, opioid-based painkillers, which are cheap to produce but cost so much socially, economically and health-wise?

 The fourth reason why a MMJ card may be of use is more of a theoretical one, but it could be argued that medical marijuana patients have more statutes and precedents protecting them from the law, whether it involves cultivation, consumption or possession of cannabis.
 There are also a greater number of dispensaries and jurisdictions that allow for medical marijuana consumption - “recreational” cannabis is not seen with sympathetic eyes in all places, even in legal states.

-The fifth reason is related to the legal aspect, in that some states have reciprocity laws with other states.
+The fifth reason is related to the legal aspect -- some states have reciprocity laws with other states.
 This means that a medical marijuana patient who’s qualified in one state may be protected by medical marijuana laws in others, e.g. Nevada has reciprocity with every US state.
 This is by no means the case for every state, but it is true of some.